Why both Biden and Trump oppose Japan's takeover of US Steel – DW – 01/03/2025

 "This acquisition would place one of America's largest steel producers under foreign control and create risk for our national security and our critical supply chains," Biden said in a statement.
 "That is why I am taking action to block this deal."

-The president previously stated that critical industries, like the steel sector, must remain under the control of domestic players.
+The president previously said that critical industries, like the steel sector, must remain under the control of domestic players.

-The panel, led by Treasury Secretary Janet Yellen, warned the buyout could lead to a cut in US steel output, which would cause supply shortages, impacting the transport and energy sectors the most.
+The panel, led by Treasury Secretary Janet Yellen, warned the buyout could lead to a cut in US steel output, which would cause supply shortages, affecting the transport and energy sectors the most.

 CFIUS warned the deal could scupper Washington's attempt to quash the dumping of cheap steel from China, where heavy industries receive massive subsidies from the Beijing government.

-Senior White House advisors had reportedly tried to persuade Biden to proceed with the purchase as it would be a sizeable investment in an ailing US company.
+Senior White House advisers had reportedly tried to persuade Biden to proceed with the purchase, as it would represent a sizable investment in an ailing US company.
 They also thought a veto could hurt ties with Japan, one of Washington's closest allies in the Indo-Pacific.

-Nippon Steel has pledged over $2.7 billion in capital investment for US Steel's facilities in Pennsylvania and Gary, Indiana, and offered to move its US headquarters to Pittsburgh, where US Steel is based, as well as promised to honor existing agreements with unions.
+Nippon Steel has pledged over $2.7 billion in capital investment for US Steel's facilities in Pennsylvania and Gary, Indiana, and offered to move its US headquarters to Pittsburgh, where US Steel is based.
+It has also promised to honor existing agreements with unions.

 In November, Japanese Prime Minister Shigeru Ishiba urged Biden to approve the merger to avoid weakening ties between the two countries.